lxc/incus/doc/howto/network_zones.md

 - IPv4 reverse DNS records - single zone
 - IPv6 reverse DNS records - single zone

-LXD will then automatically manage forward and reverse records for all instances, network gateways and downstream network ports and serve those zones for zone transfer to the operator’s production DNS servers.
+Incus will then automatically manage forward and reverse records for all instances, network gateways and downstream network ports and serve those zones for zone transfer to the operator’s production DNS servers.

 ## Project views